-Nowhere is self-service – of which IVR is a key technology – more important than for credit and collections, where it’s worth its weight in gold (almost literally).
-Is the price of not having a payment IVR worth paying?
+IVR is worth its weight in gold when it comes to self-service for credit and collections.
+Is the price of having a payment IVR worth paying?

 If you don’t have a payment IVR solution, the professional agents you employ, equip and train spend significant amounts of time doing little more than entering numbers into a digital data management system.
 They check identification details and type in credit card numbers, or transfer to payment gateways again and again and again.

 It’s a waste of talent.
 IVRs can do all this via touch tones or voice activation, without customers ever having to speak to an agent.
 Won’t they miss the human touch?
 Not at all.
 When they’re paying bills or making payments, consumers simply want the quickest and most efficient experience, and what they want most of all is to avoid waiting in call queues.
 IVRs can help give them what they want.